Milkywayinsky/idk/README.md

 ㅤㅤㅤㅤㅤㅤㅤ
 * I can often make mistakes if I speak English (forgive me if there are mistakes in the text :_ I'm writing temporarily without a translator, I'm trying)

-* i'm listening odetari, i love his song
+* i'm listening odetari and Alex G.. but always i listening different authors..

 * I'm an artist (sort of) but I don't post my work anywhere yet, sorry

 * we can talk in discord/telegramm

 * stupid person :3 hehe..

 ────୨ৎ────